Status and phase

 About

-The main objective of this study is to evaluate the anti-tumor activity of BGB-A445 plus investigational agents in participants with non-small cell lung cancer (NSCLC)
+The main objective of this study was to evaluate the anti-tumor activity of gimistotug (BGB-A445) plus investigational agents in participants with non-small cell lung cancer (NSCLC).

 Full description

-This study will test whether BGB-A445 in combination with other agents can help treat participants with non-small cell lung cancer (NSCLC) who were already treated with other anticancer agents, including anti-programmed cell death protein-1 (anti-PD-1) and anti-programmed cell death protein ligand-1 (anti-PD-L1) antibodies and platinum-based chemotherapy.
-The main goal of this study is to see if BGB-A445 can increase participant response to treatment, also called the overall response rate.
+This study tested whether gimistotug in combination with other agents could help treat participants with non-small cell lung cancer (NSCLC) who were already treated with other anticancer agents, including anti-programmed cell death protein-1 (anti-PD-1) and anti-programmed cell death protein ligand-1 (anti-PD-L1) antibodies and platinum-based chemotherapy.
+The main goal of this study was to see if gimistotug could increase participant response to treatment, also called the overall response rate.

 Only a portion of patients with advanced solid tumors have a durable response to currently available treatments.
 This represents an unmet medical need to develop improved therapeutic options.
 Combining immunotherapies with agents having different mechanism of action might improve outcomes for these patients.

-This study is designed as a proof of concept to show that BGB-A445-based combination treatment may be able to improve responses and clinical benefit in patients with NSCLC.
-Stage 1 of the study will take place in China and the Asia Pacific region and Stage 2 will be expanded to take place worldwide.
-The overall time to participate in this study is approximately 3 years.
-Treatments in all cohorts will be administered up to 36 cycles (approximately 2 years) until participants experience no benefits, too many side effects, or withdraw consent.
+This study was designed as a proof of concept to show that gimistotug-based combination treatment may be able to improve responses and clinical benefit in patients with NSCLC.
+Treatments in all cohorts was administered up to 36 cycles (approximately 2 years) until participants experienced no benefits, too many side effects, or withdrew consent.

 Enrollment